kepbod/ivim/README.md

  * [Golden Ratio](https://github.com/roman/golden-ratio) - Resize windows
  automatically using the Golden Ratio
  * [Splitjoin](https://github.com/AndrewRadev/splitjoin.vim) - Switch between a single-line statement and a multi-line one
- * [Lusty](https://github.com/sjbach/lusty) - Famous LustyExplorer and LustyJuggler plugin
+ * [Unite](https://github.com/Shougo/unite.vim) - Search and display information from arbitrary sources
  * [rails.vim](https://github.com/tpope/vim-rails) - Plugin for working with Ruby on Rails applications

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**